Last Updated: 3/26/21 | March 26th, 2021

 - Raw fruit and vegetables that you haven’t peeled or skinned yourself (if you have, they are generally fine)

-- Food that has been left out and exposed for a period of time
+- Food that has been left out for extended periods

 If you aren’t active or fit before you start traveling, use it as an excuse to start!
 Go on a jungle trek, go hiking into the countryside or up a mountain, swim in the sea, go for a jog — whatever tickles your fancy as long as it gets you a little out of breath.

 Sunburn can seriously ruin a good travel experience!
-I got very badly sunburned years ago in Thailand after snorkeling for too long and forgetting to reapply sun cream.
+I got sunburned years ago in Thailand after snorkeling for too long and forgetting to reapply sunscreen.
 It is not an experience I want to repeat!

 Current recommendations on sun protection say you should use a minimum of factor 15, though I recommend at least SPF 30.

 Protecting yourself from the sun goes beyond getting bad sunburn though.
 You should also stay well hydrated if you are traveling in a country or region with a hot or tropical climate, as well as cover up with loose clothing and even a hat or scarf.

 If you don’t, then dehydration can set in very quickly, and that can lead to more serious conditions such as exposure, heat exhaustion, and heatstroke, which if left unattended can become a medical emergency.